-Beer is the most preferred Alcoholic drink in the Philippines and provides about 70% share of all alcoholic drinks market in terms of volume in 2005.
+Beer is the most preferred alcoholic drink in the Philippines and provides about 70% share of all alcoholic drinks market in terms of volume in 2005.
 In fact, between 2003 and 2004, the Philippines recorded the fastest growth rate in the world.
 The most famous brand is San Miguel Pale Pilsen.
 A lighter variation San Mig Light, is also popular, mostly preferred by women and younger drinkers while Colt 45 and Red Horse beer is favored by hard drinkers.
-Other beer brands in the Philippines include Beer na Beer, Gold Eagle Beer, Lone Star, Lone Star Light, Lone Star Ultra, Carlsberg, San Miguel Superdry, San Mig Strong Ice, and Coors Light.
+Other beer brands in the Philippines include Beer na Beer, Red Horse, Lone Star, Lone Star Light, Lone Star Ultra, Carlsberg, San Miguel Superdry, San Mig Strong Ice, and Coors Light.

 Rum and Brandy

-Tanduay is the most popular brand of Rum.
+Tanduay is the most popular brand of rum.
 As with the gin, Tanduay bottles have also earned monikers of their own.
 The smaller bottle is called “lapad” (wide) because of their distinctive wide-bodied bottles.
-The tall round bottles are often called “tore” (Tower).
+The tall round bottles are often called “tore” or “long neck”.
 Emperador is a close second to the popularity of the Tanduay brand.
 The Tondena Premium Rum and Anejo 65 Rum brands are also sold but is not as commonly known as Tanduay nor Emperador.
 Barcelona, Genoroso, and Gran Matador are the popular brands of brandy.

-Other liquors are also sold here in the Philippines, but gin, beer, rum, and brandy are the most popular drinks.
-Cossack Vodka and Antonov Vodka are a local Vodka brands.
+Other liquors are also sold in the Philippines, but gin, beer, rum, and brandy are the most popular alcoholic or “hard” drinks as locals sometimes refer them to.

 Original Filipino Alcoholic Concoctions

-Gin Pomelo is a cocktail made out of Gin, Pomelo Juice Powder, and crushed ice.
+Gin Pomelo is a cocktail made out of gin such as Ginebra “bilog”, pomelo juice powder such as pomelo-flavored powder mix from Tang juice brand, and crushed ice.
 It became the drink of choice for the younger drinkers back in the late 1990’s when Tang introduced its “Litro Pack” line of powdered Juices.